camicano/yoga_app/README.md

 ####Technical specs
 **Asana** is developed in Rails 3 using postgresql databases.
 It uses the following gems:
 - Geocoder: A really easy to use gem that converts location information into coordinates.
-(More info)[/https://github.com/alexreisner/geocoder/]
+[More info](https://github.com/alexreisner/geocoder)
 - Devise: A gem that allow you to have login features and a lot of other featured needed to have secure access to the page.
-(More info)[/https://github.com/plataformatec/devise/]
+[More info](https://github.com/plataformatec/devise)
 - Font-Awesome: The gem that allows you to use that great library of icons created by bluestrap.
-(More info)[/https://github.com/bokmann/font-awesome-rails/]
+[More info](https://github.com/bokmann/font-awesome-rails)